taylorplumer/classifiers-dash/README.md

 The web app primarily consists of two componenets:

-1. A heatmap containing precision, recall, and f1 scores for each sklearn model along with their macro average (averaging the unweighted mean per label) and weighted average (averaging the support weighted mean per label).[^1]
+1. A heatmap containing precision, recall, and f1 scores for each sklearn model along with their macro average (averaging the unweighted mean per label) and weighted average (averaging the support weighted mean per label).<sup>1</sup>
-2. Images of matplotlib plots created utilizing classification visualizers from the Yellowbrick project. [^2]
+2. Images of matplotlib plots created utilizing classification visualizers from the Yellowbrick project.<sup>2</sup>
     - ROCAUC: Graphs the receiver operating characteristics and area under the curve.
     - Precision-Recall Curves: Plots the precision and recall for different probability thresholds.
     - Classification Report: A visual classification report that displays precision, recall, and F1 per-class as a heatmap.